timesize/monster-oop/homework/27-28/week-03/README.md

 ### REST API homework

 1. Read [the top comment in this discussion](http://stackoverflow.com/questions/671118/what-exactly-is-restful-programming) about what REST is (and the rest of the discussion if you're curious).
+We do not expect you to deeply understand all of the terminology here, we want this to serve as an introduction.

-1. Read [this blog](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for REST
+1. Read [practices 1-4 and 9 on this blog post](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for REST.

 1. Fork and clone [this RESTful API exercise](https://github.com/sf-wdi-27-28/restful-api-exercises) and make a pull request to submit it.